Olaclemmy/Force-Touch/README.md

 # Force Touch

-A simple project for testing a force sensitive resistor.
+A simple project for testing a force sensitive resistor (FSR).

 ### Demo